TaoWangzj/LLDiffusion/README.md

 <img src="assets/network.jpg" width="800px"/>

+>**Abstract:**
+>Current deep learning methods for low-light image enhancement (LLIE) typically rely on pixel-wise mapping learned from paired data.
+However, these methods often overlook the importance of considering degradation representations, which can lead to sub-optimal outcomes. >In this paper, we address this limitation by proposing a degradation-aware learning scheme for LLIE using diffusion models, which effectively integrates degradation and image priors into the diffusion process, resulting in improved image enhancement.
+Our proposed degradation-aware learning scheme is based on the understanding that degradation representations play a crucial role in accurately modeling and capturing the specific degradation patterns present in low-light images.
+To this end, First, a joint learning framework for both image generation and image enhancement is presented to learn the degradation representations.
+Second, to leverage the learned degradation representations, we develop a Low-Light Diffusion model (LLDiffusion) with a well-designed dynamic diffusion module.
+This module takes into account both the color map and the latent degradation representations to guide the diffusion process.
+By incorporating these conditioning factors, the proposed LLDiffusion can effectively enhance low-light images, considering both the inherent degradation patterns and the desired color fidelity.
+Finally, we evaluate our proposed method on several well-known benchmark datasets, including synthetic and real-world unpaired datasets.
+Extensive experiments on public benchmarks demonstrate that our LLDiffusion outperforms state-of-the-art LLIE methods both quantitatively and qualitatively.
+The source code and pre-trained models are available at https://github.com/TaoWangzj/LLDiffusion.

 ### TODO
 - [ ] HuggingFace demo (If necessary)
-- [ ] Relase our Real-world Tesing dataset for real-world LLIE.
+- [ ] Release our Real-world Tesing dataset for real-world LLIE.
-- [ ] Relase the Pre-trained models
+- [ ] Release the Pre-trained models
-- [ ] Relase the codes
+- [ ] Release the codes
 - [ ] Relase Homepage
-- [ ] Paper on Arxiv
+- [x] ~~Paper on Arxiv~~